 Research by KPMG found that those with a higher education qualification earned more than those who just finished year 12.
-More importantly for project managers, they also earned more than those from an average vocational education and training (VET) qualification.
+But, more importantly for project managers, they also earned more than those from an average vocational education and training (VET) qualification.

 Gain the prerequisites for your next job

-Using its privileged access to job advertisements and the profiles of jobseekers, SEEK has determined that employers expect you to have qualifications to work as a project manager in Australia.
-A quick browse through project manager job listings confirms that many employers are including qualifications as a pre-requisite.
+Using its privileged access to job advertisements and jobseekers' profiles, SEEK has determined that employers expect you to have qualifications to work as a project manager in Australia.
+A quick browse through project manager job listings confirms that many employers include qualifications as a pre-requisite.